 The student has used periods of academic training earlier in his or her studies.

-Unforeseen Economic Circumstances: A student may be authorized for off-campus employment when necessary because of serious, urgent and unforeseen economic circumstances that have arisen since acquiring exchange visitor status.
-Authorization must be approved by an international student advisor before employment begins and off-campus employment is available up to 20 hours per week.
+Unforeseen Economic Circumstances: THIS OPTION IS INTERPRETED QUITE STRICTLY AND REQUIRES EXTENSIVE PROOF OF ECONOMIC HARDSHIP.
+A student may be authorized for off-campus employment when necessary because of serious, urgent and unforeseen economic circumstances that have arisen since acquiring exchange visitor status (usually associated with major global events affecting the visitor’s home country, major and imminent currency devaluation, and major health issues).
+Authorization must be approved by a J-1 student advisor before employment begins and off-campus employment is available up to 20 hours per week for a limited time.

 Special Student Relief: Students in J-1 status whose means of financial support come from Indonesia, South Korea, Malaysia, Thailand, or the Philippines, and whose financial support has been disrupted, reduced, or eliminated due to economic crises in that country may be authorized for full- or part-time employment on or off campus.